swj1442291549/50BiN/README.md

 Options:
   --phot_flag INTEGER      Magnitude type.
 0: original aperture photometry; 1:
-                           aperture photometry with star center refitted by PSF
-  --dmatch FLOAT           Position matching distance in arcsec --sdev FLOAT             Standard deviation for none variable selection --noc INTEGER            Minimum number of standard candidates.
-Not the same
-                           as Std Stars output --medframe_factor FLOAT  A factor on average star number in a frame for reference frame selection --obs_flag TEXT          Observatory flag. 'd': Delingha; 'l': Lenghu -b, --band TEXT          Passband
-  --help                   Show this message and exit.
+                           aperture photometry with star center refitted by PSF --dmatch FLOAT           Position matching distance in arcsec --sdev FLOAT             Standard deviation for none variable selection --noc INTEGER            Minimum number of standard candidates.
+Not the same as Std Stars output --medframe_factor FLOAT  A factor on average star number in a frame for reference frame selection --obs_flag TEXT          Observatory flag. 'd': Delingha; 'l': Lenghu -b, --band TEXT          Passband.
+If to use more than one bands, list them here without space in between e.g., BV --help                   Show this message and exit.
 ```